AlbinJohn123/assign_responsive/README.md

 Tried to do collapse but do not have jquery
 Worked on offsetting elements.
 General 3 column sizing - > 1 column sizing as it gets smaller
+added glyphicons
+added jumbotron
+used pulling to right for glyphicons

 Used w3Schools + https://www.youtube.com/watch?v=gqOEoUR5RHg (bootstrap tutorial)